How to Get to Telluride, Colorado

 Located deep in the southern San Juan Mountain range, for most of history, this was extremely hostile living.
 As far as local lore goes, Telluride actually got its name from the exclamations prospectors yelled to anyone willing to risk the trip to the gold-filled box canyon: “To hell you ride!”

 And while we’ve come a long way since the prospecting days, Telluride is still one of the most remote resorts in all of Colorado.
-Again, the mountain owes its short lift lines, views, and culture to this isolation, so you’ll rarely find anyone complaining about it, but it can make getting to Telluride a lot more difficult than its famous I-70 counterparts.
+Again, the mountain owes its short lift lines, views, and culture to this isolation, so you’ll rarely find anyone complaining about it.

 So what’s the best way to get to Telluride, Colorado?
 We break it down below, and provide a few itinerary ideas so you can experience the magic of this remote alpine wonder.
 But first, a quick run-through of the most frequently asked questions about getting to Telluride.